QuanDo2000/securityedu/docs/3/Web/IDOR/IDOR.md

 ### 5. Remediation
-- Access validation: Make sure the input IDs belong to the users requesting it.
-If the users does not have a valid credentials for the requested content, the server can drop the request and return an error.
+- Access validation: validate the IDs actually belong to the user requesting it.
+This can be check through many defense mechanism such as cookie.

 ### References